-Anxiety is a natural reaction to stressful situations and is is a normal part of life.
-But there are times when your reactions to stress are more long term, pervasive, or out of proportion to a situation.
-In these cases, you may consider whether you are suffering with an Anxiety Disorder.
+Anxiety is a natural reaction to stressful situations and is a normal part of life.
+But there are times when your reactions to stress are more long-term, pervasive, or out of proportion to a situation.
+In these cases, you may consider whether you are suffering from an Anxiety Disorder.

 Look over this list of common Anxiety Disorders and see if they match your symptoms:

 You may have GAD if this sounds like you:

 - Excessive anxiety and worry about a variety of topics, events, or activities that have lasted for at least six months or more